Shin-Code-Editor/Shin-Code-Editor.github.io/docs/getting-started.md

 ## Files

-These are more advanced features that will be covered for Shin Code Editor.
+These are more advanced features that will be covered for Wecde.
 For the basics, please visit the section above on Creating a Project, Adding Files, and Previewing.

 ### Cut/Paste Files